tobyck/cubestack/DOCS.md

 ## While Loops
 To create a while loop, use `z <condition> z2 <code> z'`, The code will run until the condition is false.
 Exiting the loop is the same as exiting a for loop - `S2`.

+## A Final Note
+If you actually just read all of that, I'm sorry.